THE ROUGH AND SMOOTH COLLIE STANDARDS IN DOT POINT FORM WITH PICTURES

 - breeders – in our efforts to breed the most correct dog possible.
 (Unfortunately, perfection is never completely attained in any one specimen).

 - judges – to determine which dog best fits the description of their breed.

-Australian collie breeders use the Breed Standards of the Country of Origin ( i.e. where the breed was developed).
-Therefore; Australian collie breeders abide by the English Standard for collies, whereas German shepherd breeders use the German Standard as their model and kelpie breeders use the Australian Standard, etc.
+Australian Collie breeders use the Breed Standards of the Country of Origin ( i.e. where the breed was developed).
+Therefore; Australian Collie breeders abide by the English Standard for Collies, whereas German Shepherd breeders use the German Standard as their model and Kelpie breeders use the Australian Standard because Kelpies originated in Australia, etc.